 ABOUT BRIDGET CORKE

-My genuine interest in people, humanities degree and sharp eye make me a natural portrait photographer.
+My genuine interest in people, combined with my humanities degree and a sharp eye, makes me a natural portrait photographer.

-I have 20 years of experience and an international Master's in portrait photography from The Portrait Masters, one of only two in Africa, a global community of the world's best portrait photographers.
+I have 20 years of experience and hold an international Master's degree in portrait photography from The Portrait Masters, one of only two institutions in Africa that is part of a global community of the world's best portrait photographers.

 MY STORY